Online Testing at Home

 IMPORTANT: Be sure to use code 6JG3GKJ3 or state you are ordering through HEAV.

 By utilizing BJU Press for your testing, homeschool families will contribute to non-identifiable group data.
-This helps protect your right to homeschool as HEAV continues to provide the Virginia legislature with evidence of the academic excellence of home-instructed students.
+This helps protect your right to homeschool as HEAV receives a small fee from BJU and continues to provide the Virginia legislature with evidence of the academic excellence of home-instructed students.